Vanad1um4/Vanad1um4/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I’m a passionate full-stack software engineer who enjoys creating useful and meaningful programs.
+💡 &nbsp;I’m a passionate full-stack dev who enjoys creating useful and meaningful programs.
 I have experience in developing web applications using Python and TypeScript.\
 🎓 &nbsp;I’m always eager to learn new technologies and improve my coding skills.
 I’m also interested in exploring other domains of software development.\
 🌱 &nbsp;I’m currently working on some personal projects that showcase my abilities and creativity.\
 💬 &nbsp;I'm open to collaboraton and sharing of ideas.
 If you wish to connect with me, feel free to reach out.